Judge Judy: Toxic work environment allegations leveled at producer

 According to a media publicized lawsuit filed against Douthit in 2009 by former Senior Producer Jonathan Sebastien, Douthit announced, "We're not doing any more Black shows.
 I don't want to hear Black people arguing."
 Asked whether he remembered telling producers to screen out Black litigants, court filings quote Douthit as answering that he could not recall.
 After objecting to Douthit's behavior, Sebastien was later fired, allegedly for that reason.
 Sebastien later reached a settlement for an undisclosed amount.
-In November 2021, six Judge Judy staffers confirmed Sebastien's claims, additionally alleging that this behavior from Douthit continued through season 25 in 2020-21.
+In November 2021, six Judge Judy staffers confirmed Sebastien's claims, additionally alleging that this behavior from Douthit continued through season 25 in 2020–21.
 Douthit's lawyers have denied all charges, claiming that they emanate from disgruntled former employees, also citing Douthit as fostering a supportive, inclusive workplace.
 Sheindlin's leadership was consequently called into question, criticized over turning a blind eye to the matters and allowing Douthit as well as other allegedly problematic Judge Judy Executive Producers Amy Freisleben and Victoria Jenest to resume their roles in Judy Justice.
 Expressing resentment over how her leadership was portrayed in media reports, Sheindlin was quoted as stating:

 To author a piece which speculates that I 'was untouchable,' 'don't care how the show gets made,' 'that I don't trust anyone,' 'didn't like cases involving dogs, dog bites or strippers,' 'by and large didn't interact with staffers,' 'wasn't worried about the coronavirus,' is appalling and untrue.

 Success in post–series production reruns

-In April 2022, it was computed that Judge Judy reruns have vastly outperformed Judy Justice season one (2021-22) in viewership quantities.
+In April 2022, it was computed that Judge Judy reruns have vastly outperformed Judy Justice season one (2021–22) in viewership quantities.
 It was also reported in August 2022 that with Judge Judy out of production for over a year by this point, the court show remained one of the highest-rated programs in all of daytime television and syndication.
 Moreover, the series still dominates the court show genre as the highest-rated broadcast and by significant margins.
-Questioned about her concluded court show's enduring success and timelessness in reruns during a November 2022 interview, Sheindlin answered, "My mind is still blown away by the fact, that in the second year of its afterlife, Judge Judy is still number one in the daytime."
+Questioned about her concluded court show's enduring success and timelessness in reruns during a November 2022 interview, Sheindlin answered, "My mind is still blown away by the fact, that in the second year of its afterlife, Judge Judy is still number one in daytime."